Kaushik-Iyer/form-automation/README.md

 5. Presses next twice and waits for the payment page to load up
 6. Fills in all the credit card details required

+All the form details are also automatically filled by reading through a .csv file, row wise.